 There are some things pressure cookers do really well, and risotto is one of them.
 No more standing over the pot stirring and stirring and stirring!

-Once the lid is on, set it for 10 minutes and come back to a creamy, savory side dish, perfect for chilly days.
+Once the lid is on, set it for 10 minutes and come back to a creamy, savory dish, perfect for chilly days.

 This recipe goes great with seafood or chicken.